 This survey was created to learn more about Aboriginal and Torres Strait Islander peoples’ experiences of the education system in Australia.
 Your answers will inform the upcoming #LearnOurTruth campaign led by the National Indigenous Youth Education Coalition in collaboration with In My Blood It Runs documentary, BE.
-Collective Culture and Young Mob – a part of World Vision’s Australia First Nations Program.
+Collective Culture.
 Full website and campaign overview coming soon.

 This survey is designed to ensure an environment that is spiritually, socially and emotionally safe, as well as physically safe for our respondents; where there is no challenge or denial of your identity, of who you are and what you need.
 This survey centres and is grounded in shared respect, shared meaning, shared knowledge and experience of learning together.
 In viewing the survey questions, you are under no obligation to answer if they may cause the resurfacing of bad/traumatic experiences from school.
 We want to ensure your safety is prioritised and is upheld during the duration of this online survey.

 We are committed to protecting your privacy and the answers you provide in compliance with the (Privacy Act 1988).
 The survey is confidential and all respondents will remain anonymous.

 Use of Survey Answers